Skip to main content

 • Benjamin A. Gilman International Scholarship This U.S. Department of State program enables students who are Pell Grant recipients to study or intern abroad.
 Awards of up to $5,000 are made for up to one academic year.
 They offer additional funding for Portuguese as a critical need language.
 Deadlines are in early March and October.

-• Disability Resource Center (UGA) Scholarship Applications are accepted January-April of each year.
-DRC students will receive an email when the application process opens and have until May 15th to submit all application materials.
+• Accessibility and Testing (UGA) Scholarship Applications are accepted January-April of each year.
 Scholarships are awarded during Fall semester.
+Students will receive an email when the application process opens and have until May 15th to submit all application materials.

 • Experiential Learning Scholarships (UGA) The Office of Experiential Learning offers scholarships to support students' activities.
 Awards are in amounts of up to $2,500.
-All approved Experiential Learning activities and areas are eligible for funding, including study abroad, internships, and research and public service projects.
-For activities occurring in Maymester/Summer/Fall 2024 - mid-February, 2024 *Application will open in December after grades are posted
+All approved Experiential Learning activities and areas are eligible for funding, including study abroad, internships, and research and public service projects. *Application will open in December after grades are posted

 • Franklin College Study Abroad Scholarships (UGA)

 Study abroad scholarships from the Franklin College of Arts and Sciences.
-Application deadline February 1, 2024.
+Application deadline early February.

 • Fund for Education Abroad Scholarship provides scholarships to students who are underrepresented among the U.S. study abroad population, making life-changing, international experiences accessible to all by supporting students of color and first-generation college students before, during, and after they participate in education abroad programs.